lingtalfi/layout-naming-conventions/README.md

 It has a top and a bottom part that remains the same across all the pages of the website.
 Then the middle part can be either one, two or three columns.

-All parts of this layout are includes, which allows us to code the layout and delegates the details to the implementor.
+The top and bottom parts are constant: their code won't change from page to page.
+But the middle part varies from page to page, and therefore is delegated to positions (so that the theme integrator can bound the desired widgets to them, depending on the page).

 splash layout